Resources and Documents

 A Pokémon’s stat is not listed or is listed incorrectly on the team list.

-A Pokémon on the player’s team also appears in Section 1 of the Manual Team Checking Appendix.
+A Pokémon on the competitor’s team also appears in Section 1 of the Manual Team Checking Appendix.

-A Pokémon on the player’s team has a nickname, OT, or other attribute that deliberately makes reference to matters that go against the Spirit of the Game.
+A Pokémon on the competitor’s team has a nickname, OT, or other attribute that deliberately makes reference to matters that go against the Spirit of the Game.

 5.4.2.3.
 Severe